postgrespro/pg_probackup/tests/Readme.md

 Remote backup depends on key authentication to local machine via ssh as current user. export PGPROBACKUP_SSH_REMOTE=ON

 Run tests that are relied on advanced debugging features.
-For this mode, pg_probackup should be compiled without optimizations. export PGPROBACKUP_GDB=ON
+For this mode, pg_probackup should be compiled without optimizations.
+For example:
+CFLAGS="-O0" ./configure --prefix=/path/to/prefix --enable-debug --enable-cassert --enable-depend --enable-tap-tests

+ export PGPROBACKUP_GDB=ON

 Run suit of basic simple tests: